 Why algorithmic distribution rewards a specific song structure

 Songs that succeed on TikTok and Instagram Reels share a small number of structural traits.
 A hook arriving inside the first ten seconds.
 A tempo that supports a dance, transition, or visual gimmick.
 A vocal phrase short enough to lip-sync without effort.
-The constraint runs back into the studio — songs are now written to be discoverable on a fifteen-second loop, not on a three-minute album cut.
+The constraint runs back into the studio — songs are increasingly written to be discoverable on a fifteen-second loop, not on a three-minute album cut.

-The licensing layer that made the model work
+The licensing layer underneath the model

 The marketing playbook that emerged